jonvitale/SenseColorableSankey/README.md

 Developed by Jonathan Vitale - School District of Philadelphia

-Display data with Sankey diagram, whose nodes and links can be colored by expression Typically used to visualize cost, energy or flows between processes.
+Display data with Sankey diagram, whose nodes and links can be colored by dimension expressions.
+Typically used to visualize cost, energy or flows between processes.
 Helpful in locating dominant contributions to an overall flow.
-The size of each flow is calculated by the value.
+The size of each flow is calculated by the value in the first measure.

 The extension is based on :